My Favorite (Tech) Talks

 On Formal but useless definitions, Harakiri, Oysters filled with Soy sauce and prayers to the Church Of The Right Software.

 It’s Friday night. after an intense week of work, you’re about to take off to enjoy your week-end.
 Your boss storms in the office: “You’re still here!
 Great, I need you to add a hot fix in our Phronabulax System.
 We expect a demo Monday morning very early, everything has to be ready!”
 Well.
 That was unexpected.
 You know your boss, he/she wouldn’t ask if it wasn’t really urgent.
+You grumble a bit but still go dig into the code to do the work.
 [Read More]

 Powerpoint and Chickens